-Continuing this reasoning, we can derive a closed-form expression for the number of symmetric $\mathcal{D}$-depth trees constructed using $p$ binary covariates:
+Iterating the argument, we can write a closed-form expression of the number of symmetric $\mathcal{D}$-depth trees that can be constructed using $p$ binary covariates:

-Note that any binary decision tree with a depth equal to or lower than $\mathcal{D}$ can be regarded as a subtree of a given symmetric $\mathcal{D}$-depth tree, obtainable by collapsing a certain number of internal nodes from the latter.
-Hence, the set of symmetric $\mathcal{D}$-depth trees is a subset of all possible distinct binary decision trees that can be constructed by recursively partitioning $\covariateSpace$ with a depth of at most $\mathcal{D}$.
-Therefore, $L_{\mathcal{D}}$ serves as a lower bound for the number of such trees.
+Notice that any binary decision tree with a depth equal to or lower than $\mathcal{D}$ can be regarded as a subtree of a given symmetric $\mathcal{D}$-depth tree, that is, it can be obtained by collapsing a certain number of internal nodes of the latter.
+Therefore, the set of symmetric $\mathcal{D}$-depth trees is a subset of all the possible distinct binary decision trees that can be constructed by recursively partitioning $\covariateSpace$ whose depth is at most $\mathcal{D}$.
+It follows that $L_{\mathcal{D}}$ is a lower bound for the number of such trees. \end{proof}